ClaudiaGalantino/eda-architecture/README.md

 # thesis_vm
-Definition of an EDA architecture on Linux Virtual Machine
+Event-driven architecture pototype for an IoT orchestrator on Linux Virtual Machine